 Hope Shuler recently completed her 10th year at the WAC.
-In addition to overseeing the day-to-day operations of the media relations department and serving as the media contact for volleyball, men's basketball, softball and cross country, she is the sport supervisor for volleyball.
+In addition to overseeing the day-to-day operations of the media relations department and serving as the media contact for volleyball, men's basketball and softball, she is the sport supervisor for volleyball.

 Shuler came to the WAC after spending two years at The Summit League, where she oversaw the league's media relations department, supervising two.
 She served as the media contact for several sports and spearheaded the switch to a new website that coincided with a change in the name of the conference.
 Shuler also led the league's webstreaming program during the 2007-08 school year.